soup-bowl/localib/README.md

 ## Usage

-This application currently uses your **Personal Access Token**, until **OAuth** is built in.
-You can grab your token from the [Discogs Developer Settings](https://www.discogs.com/settings/developers).

-You can access settings by going to **Profile**, then **Settings** (top-right cog), and putting your username and token in the relevant fields.

-For the security-concious: Your details are **only** used for Discogs API communications.
-You can verify this by [looking at the API file](/frontend/src/api/discogs.ts).
+Once visited or installed, pop into Settings and log into your Discogs account (handled via [Discogs OAuth](https://www.discogs.com/developers/#page:authentication,header:authentication-discogs-auth-flow)).
+The app should load up your information (this may take a while on large collections), and store all of this information in your devices' **IndexedDB**.
+The application will persist this **as long as possible** (some devices unfortunately make this a challenge), allowing you to browse your collection without a constant internet connection.

-### Scraper
+### API

-The project also contains a Discogs image scraper, built in .NET.
-This is designed to queue up IDs, then grab images from the Discogs API in a slow enough manner that it doesn't hit the rate limiter.
-This uses a MySQL database to manage state.
+This project has a counterpart API service (internally referenced as the **Vinyl Service**).
+This service is charged with proxying your requests to the Discogs API in a secure manner, and also - where possible and necessary - scraping and storing image data from Discogs to aid in the off-network persistence.

+The API consists of two separate applications - a REST API, and a worker service that collects all the records passing through the system, and downloads the artwork for it.
+This service will scrape the dominant album art, and store both the thumbnail and a heavily-optimised larger image to allow for optional higher-quality album art persistence.

-Configuration is via `appsettings.json` or environment variables:
+Configuration is primarily via environment variables, or by `appsettings.json`:

 Variable | Description
 -|-
 `ConnectionStrings__DefaultConnection` | Connection to a MySQL database, like `Server=localhost;Database=discoarchive;User=root;Password=password;`
 `PathSettings__ImagePath` | Path where the Worker stores to, and the API serves images from.
-`Discogs__ConsumerKey` | Consumer Key from [Discogs Developer Application][dcd].
+`Discogs__ConsumerKey` | Consumer Key from [Discogs Developer Application][dcd], used by both the API and the worker.
-`Discogs__ConsumerSecret` | Consumer Secret from [Discogs Developer Application][dcd].
+`Discogs__ConsumerSecret` | Consumer Secret from [Discogs Developer Application][dcd], used by both the API and the worker.
+`Discogs__CallbackURL` | Callback to the frontend's `/callback` URL to handle OAuth flow.

 Environment only: